East Fife Central Railway: Realistic plans

-During the progress of the Bill in Parliament, the directors considered how they would raise the necessary money.
+During the progress of the bill in Parliament, the directors considered how they would raise the necessary money.
 The earlier certainty about mineral wealth had abated, and the thin population of the agricultural district now looked less lucrative.
 Raising the money in the ordinary way now appeared to be impossible, and at length Wieland prevailed on the North British to fund the construction; they agreed subject to guarantees from the East Fife Central board members, giving the NBR a 3% return on the capital expenditure of £104,820.
 The through routes to Cupar and St Andrews were now abandoned, as was the triangular junction at Leven, and the line was cut back to Lochty, 14 miles in extent.
 Even that destination began to look doubtful, for it was reported in May 1895 that the trial borings there for coal had been disappointing.
 The junction near Cameron Bridge would be aligned to give direct running from Lochty to Leven and Methil harbours.

-At the first formal meeting of the newly authorised Company on 14 February 1894, four Directors executed formal guarantees, and others apparently did so later.
-The modification of the route required a new Act of Parliament; this was prepared by the NBR, also authorising passenger operation, and transfer of the line to themselves one year after the passage of the Bill.
-That Bill received the Royal Assent on 16 July 1895.
+At the first formal meeting of the newly authorised company on 14 February 1894, four directors executed formal guarantees, and others apparently did so later.
+The modification of the route required a new act of Parliament; this was prepared by the NBR, also authorising passenger operation, and transfer of the line to themselves one year after the passage of the bill.
+That act of Parliament, the North British Railway Act 1895 (58 & 59 Vict. c. cli), received royal assent on 6 July 1895.